 FDEs are consulted by law firms, financial institutions, insurance companies, government agencies, and other businesses in cases where there are allegations of forgery, alteration of documents, or fabrication of records.

-Linton Mohammed is certified by the American Board of Forensic Document Examiners (ABFDE) and earned a Diploma in Document Examination from the Forensic Science Society (United Kingdom).
-He is a Fellow and current Chair of the Questioned Document Section of the American Academy of Forensic Sciences (AAFS), a member and Past-President of the American Society of Questioned Document Examiners (ASQDE), and is a member of the Forensic Science Society, and the Canadian Society of Forensic Science.
+Linton Mohammed is certified by the American Board of Forensic Document Examiners (ABFDE) and earned a Diploma in Document Examination from the Chartered Society of Forensic Science (United Kingdom).
+He is a Fellow and current Chair of the Questioned Document Section of the American Academy of Forensic Sciences (AAFS), a member and Past-President of the American Society of Questioned Document Examiners (ASQDE), and is a member of the Chartered Society of Forensic Science, and the Canadian Society of Forensic Science.

 Linton has testified as an expert witness more than 100 times in his specialty in both civil and criminal cases in the United States, England, Trinidad & Tobago and St. Vincent.
 A more detailed CV, listing the papers presented and those that were published, is available under the Credentials tab.
 A Federal Rule 26 listing of prior testimonies is available upon request.

 In June 2017, Dr. Mohammed participated in a webinar on Forensic Science Challenges in Fire Investigation and Document Examination hosted by the National Clearinghouse on Science, Technology, and the Law at Stetson University College of Law, Tampa, FL.
 Dr. Mohammed was the Subject Matter Expert in Document Examination.
 Here is a link to the webinar: